frequency-chain/docs/pages/glossary.md

 Registered data structures for Messages and Stateful Storage items.
 Frequency Schemas define where Payloads are stored and how end users can parse the data within.
 See also On-Chain Message and Off-Chain Message.
+See [Schemas](./Data/Schemas.md).

 ## Schema Id

 The unique identifier of a Schema on Frequency.
+See [Schemas](./Data/Schemas.md).

 ## Schema Model

 Metadata about a Frequency Schema that defines the format and structure of the Schema itself, from which applications can determine how to serialize and deserialize data using the Schema.
 Frequency supports two model types for data: Parquet and Avro.
+See [Schemas](./Data/Schemas.md).

 ## Schema Registry

 The Schema Registry is the on-chain repository for Frequency Schemas.
+See [Schemas](./Data/Schemas.md).

 ## Staking